RxnRover/CyRxnOpt/docs/source/developer/add_new_optimizer.rst

          import pandas as pd

          self._imports = {
+             "np": np,
-            "np": np, "pd": pd }
+             "pd": pd
+         }

-   when you want to use imported library.
-You need to call this _imports dictionary.
+    Then, when you want to use the imported library, you can access it through the `self._imports` dictionary.

    .. code:: python

       self._imports["np"].array()
       self._imports["pd"].DataFrame()

-#.
-Depending on your optimizer workflow, add more child functions as
+#. #.
+Depending on your optimizer workflow, add more class methods as
    necessary.
-Refer to how the original optimizer classes are defined, for guidance.
+Refer to how existing optimizer classes are defined, for guidance.

 #############################